TheKruger/gcg/README.md

 # TODO
 - Merging multiple commands file into one.
 - Adding more comments for instructions.
+- Extending the default [`commands.json`](./commands.json) file with more commands.
+- Adding i18n for multiple language support at comments.
-- Maybe adding gui version
+- Maybe adding gui version.